 Italy gave me PTSD, guys.

 As you know, I’ve been struggling with what can best be described as a total mental breakdown that came out of absolutely nowhere.
 Or so I thought.
-Turns out, I’ve had symptoms that Indicated I havent been alright for a while but I didn’t pay much attention to it.
+Turns out, I’ve had symptoms that Indicated I haven’t been totally normal for a while but I didn’t pay much attention to it.
 Depression (not the usual sadness that people usually associate with it but a loss of interest in things I normally love and lack of motivation, feeling out of it, lack of concentration), debilitating anxiety (irritability, feeling like things are surreal, panic attacks, dark creepy thoughts that are super disturbing, insomnia, and all of that fun stuff).
 It all hit me full force about a month ago and so for the month of November until now I’ve been doing whatever I can to stabilize myself.
 I’ve been crying in the bathroom at work, rocking myself to sleep, and clinging desperately to Francesco, like a child who has had a nightmare.
 It’s been the opposite of a good time.
-In fact, it takes all of my energy and effort all day, every day to feel okay.
+In fact, it takes all of my energy and efforts all day, every day to feel okay.
 Which is annoying because I’ve got shit I want to do.
-I’ve got goals, damnit.
+I’ve got goals, dammit.

 I’m seeing a therapist twice per week, an acupuncturist, and a psychiatrist.
 I’m doing meditation, running, taking supplements and taking something to help me sleep.
 My “official” diagnosis is PTSD because my childhood was like, way stable.
 If you’ve read my other blog you know that by “way stable,” I mean, “not at all stable and weird as fuck.”
 Plus, my brother’s sudden death in 2008.
 When I told my mom about the diagnosis she was like, “Oh, a lot of people have that.”
 And I was like, “Yeah, those people are combat veterans.”